OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/articles/virtual-machines/windows/classic/java-run-compute-intensive-task.md

     public class TSPSolver {

-        //  Value specifying how often tooprovide an update toohello console. private static long loopCheck = 100000000;
+        //  Value specifying how often to provide an update to the console. private static long loopCheck = 100000000;

         private static long nTimes = 0, nLoops=0;